atorresgalvis/TNT-scripts-for-phylogenomics/README.md

 <br/>

 ### 4. PhylogenomicSupport.run
 Performs six different types of support analyses.
 In addition the users have access to a very comprehensive combination of possible settings.
-When the script is run from TNT windows-menu version, a dialog box is opened to define the settings (Fig. 5).
+When the script is run from TNT Windows-menu version, a dialog box is opened to define the settings (Fig. 5).
 <p align="center">
 <img src="https://github.com/atorresgalvis/TNT-scripts-for-phylogenomics/blob/main/Figures/Fig5.png" alt="alt text" width="580" height="332">
 </p>